argoproj/argo-conformance-program/README.md

 Software conformance ensures predictability and helps protect the Argo brand.

 # Goals
-* Ensure a consistent and reliable user experience and API compatibility
+* Guarantee a consistent and reliable user experience and API compatibility
 * Protect the Argo brand
 * Ensure contributions from commercial partners
-* To grow and strengthen the Argo community
+* Grow and strengthen the Argo community

 # Benefits of Certification
 In addition to giving users confidence and protecting the Argo community certified offerings may